Juan-Varela11/COVID_Cases_MA_and_Nationwide/README.md

 https://www.mass.gov/news/department-of-public-health-updates-covid-19-death-definition <br> <br>
 "CDC reports death data on three other sections of the website: U.S. Cases & Deaths, COVID Data Tracker, and NCHS Provisional Death Counts.
 The U.S. Cases and Deaths webpages and COVID Data Tracker get their information from the same source (Aggregate Jurisdictional Data); however, NCHS Death Counts are based on death certificates that use information reported by physicians, medical examiners, or coroners in the cause-of-death section of each certificate.
 Data from each of these pages are considered provisional (not complete and pending verification) and are therefore subject to change.
 Counts from previous weeks are continually revised as more records are received and processed.
 Because not all jurisdictions report counts daily, counts may increase at different intervals."<br>

+# Archived Datasets
+Beginning on October 20th, 2022, the dataset which aggregates daily count of COVID-19 cases and deathes by states - https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36 is the dataset of note which has been archived and has been used in this project up to this point.

+New dataset in which the CDC now aggregates **weekly** count of COVID-19 deathes and cases by states can now be found at https://data.cdc.gov/Case-Surveillance/Weekly-United-States-COVID-19-Cases-and-Deaths-by-/pwn4-m3yp.

 # Datasets yet to be visualized for MA: